Tech Insight | Cloud Security

 Supply chain is part of cluster security

-Compromised GitHub Actions and unsigned image paths highlight that Kubernetes testing has to extend beyond the cluster boundary.
+Compromised CI/CD workflows and unsigned image paths highlight that Kubernetes testing has to extend beyond the cluster boundary.

 Practitioner checklist: 10 critical focus areas